vonhachtaugust/GameTheory/README.md

-# When to cooperate or when to not cooperate?
+# When to cooperate or when to not?

 Using a simple java simulation we study a model of cooperative games.